Why Dogs Circle Before They Lay Down?

 Q: Why Does my Dog Circle and Dig Before Bed?

-It mimics ancestral nesting behavior—flattening the ground and creating a secure resting spot.
+It mimics ancestral nesting behaviour—flattening the ground and creating a secure resting spot.

 Q: Is Circling a Sign of Dementia in Dogs?